How can you tell when your heating element is bad?

 I don't see a break in the element wire.

-Answer Hello Tammy.
+Answer Hello Corey.
 Check and make sure you have 240 volts coming to the dryer.
 Check and make sure the unit is not set to Air Fluff.
 Also check the heater and thermostats and see if they are good.
 You can test these with a multi-meter TJMA-DM1.
 They should read closed for continuity.
 Here is a link on how to use a multi-meter. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html

-Answer Hello Jonathan,
+Answer Hello David,

-Answer Hello Dave,
+Answer Hello Paul,